 Corn is another entirely renewable grain that is also 100% biodegradable.
 It makes a great cat litter that’s absorbent and controls odors naturally.
 It’s also inexpensive and is one of the easier brands to find in the local store.
 However, you shouldn’t use it with cats with a gluten allergy because they might ingest it as they clean off their paws.

 If you are looking for the best natural cat litter or fantastic organic cat litter to try in your home, we highly recommend our pick as the best overall.
-Naturally Fresh Cat Litter is a walnut litter that is highly absorbent and produces little dust.
+Kitty Poo Club is a corn & wheat litter that is highly absorbent and produces little dust.
 Most importantly, it quickly absorbs moisture and clumps into a tight ball that is easy to remove.
 It’s 100% biodegradable and safe for the environment.
 Another great choice is Purina Tidy Cats Pure Nature, our pick as the best value.
 It’s lightweight, clumps well, has good odor control, and our cats enjoyed using it.

 We hope you have enjoyed reading this guide and found it helpful and informative.
 If we have helped you choose a new litter for your cat that’s safe for the environment, please share this guide to the best natural cat litter on Facebook and Twitter.